-Answer: When seeking the answer to issues that are not expressly mentioned in the Bible, we can and must "reason" from Scripture.
-By that is meant that we can find principles that we can apply to every situation in our lives by comparing Scripture with Scripture in context.
+When seeking the answer to issues that are not expressly mentioned in the Bible, we can and must "reason" from Scripture.
+This means we can find principles we can apply to every situation in our lives by comparing Scripture with Scripture in context.
 Obviously, gastric bypass surgery was not an issue when the Bible was written.
 Therefore, this is an area that we would call "doubtful," because there is no clear "you shall or you shall not" for us to turn to.
 It is not expressly a "sin" to have elective surgery.
 The question is, what is the purpose and will the end result have the effect of bringing us closer to God and glorifying Him in our lives?
 In other words, how will this surgery affect our personal relationship with God?

 There are several principles that we could cite that might help us to come to a decision.
 However, one thing is very important.
 None of us can tell another born-again believer what he should or should not do with his own body where Scripture does not specifically address the issue.
 This is between the believer and the Lord.
 We can study, search for principles and present them, but it is up to the individual believer how he applies those principles to his own life.
 Believers stand before the Lord alone.
 Born-again believers are commanded and may indeed choose to come alongside to comfort, counsel, and encourage one another, but we cannot make others’ choices for them.